WAI Wānaka is connecting landowners, local businesses and the community to work together to protect and enhance our

 Catchment Group Coordination

-With funding assistance from RMPP Action Network, WAI Wānaka is supporting Upper Clutha landowners and has helped to establish 6 of the 7 catchment groups and 4 small landholder groups operating in the Central Lakes District.
+With funding assistance from RMPP Action Network, WAI Wānaka has supported Upper Clutha landowners and helped to establish 6 of the 7 catchment groups and 4 small landholder groups operating in the Central Lakes District.

 These groups determine their own priorities for each catchment, receiving a pool of funding to help with group facilitation and to provide access to experts, tools and resources.
 The science behind how the groups operate is based on a three year research project involving more than 75 farm businesses around NZ.